automerge/automerge-classic/README.md

 The [essay on local-first software](https://www.inkandswitch.com/local-first.html) goes into more detail on the philosophy behind Automerge, and the pros and cons of this approach.

+However, if you want to use Automerge with a centralised server, that works fine too!
+You still get useful benefits, such as being able to inspect the change history of your app's data, and support branching and merging workflows.

 ## Setup